tooleks/photo-blog/README.md

 cp ./docker-compose.yml.example ./docker-compose.yml
 ```

-Run the following command (within the `./` directory) to start the docker containers and build the application, wait for a while.
+Run the following command (within the `./` directory) to start the docker containers and build the application.

 ```
 docker-compose up